Disclosure: This post may contain affiliate links. If you buy through them, we may earn a small commission at no extra cost to you.

 These are popular everyday sneaker lines that a lot of people use for comfort and support.
 Big brands make both great models and lousy ones, so always check the actual model details instead of trusting the logo.

-Look for words like support, stability, cushioning, and arch support.
+Look for words like support, stability, cushioning, wide width, and removable insole.
 If the model sounds like it was built for speed, minimalism, or “barefoot feel,” that is usually not the direction you want for a cranky heel.

 6) Upgrade Your Sneakers Without Buying New Ones

-Stretching matters too.
-Harvard Health includes stretching as a common conservative approach for plantar fasciitis management.
+Harvard Health includes stretching as a common conservative approach for plantar fasciitis management, especially stretching the plantar fascia, Achilles tendon, and calf muscles.

 FAQ: Sneakers and Plantar Fasciitis